MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/seller-success.md

 ## Depth of engagement

-In the _Depth of engagement_ section, the **People you engaged with** column shows the number of distinct people in the account with which the seller had one or more meaningful interaction in last 28 days.
+The _Depth of engagement_ card shows the number of distinct people in the account with which the seller had one or more meaningful interaction in last 28 days.

 ![Depth of engagement](../images/wpa/tutorials/depth-of-engagement.png)